nus-cs2103-AY2223S1/tp/docs/team/marcuslowhuiyu.md

 - Added implementation details for `comment` command

 ### Reviewing contributions
-- Reported 17 bugs for other teams in [PE-D](https://github.com/marcuslowhuiyu/ped/issues)
+- Reported 17 bugs for other team in [PE-D](https://github.com/marcuslowhuiyu/ped/issues)
 - Reviewed PED testers for their review of our TP during PE-D